Book your safari trip here:

 Lake Nakuru national park is one of the many parks that are situated within the Great Rift valley of Kenya.
 It is 156 Kilometers North of Nairobi.
 The park is sited on 188 square kilometers covering forests, grasslands and the Lake itself which is alkaline in nature.
 It is easily accessible with a good road network and its close proximity to Nakuru town.
 The park is seated on a 188 square kilometers of land covering forests, grasslands and the Lake itself which is alkaline in nature.

-Historically, this park was established in the year 1961.
+Historically, this park was established in the year 1961 (history of this Lake is as referenced here).
 It was initially a birds sanctuary and later expanded to include other wildlife.

 Lake Nakuru is the most viable feature of the park which is surrounded by hills and cliffs giving it a majestic look.
 This park is recommended for photographers and nature lovers due to its beautiful outlook.